 We love it when all of a city’s pro sports venues are in one area, and that’s pretty much the case in Denver.
-Sports Authority Field is on the fringe of downtown, separated from the rest of it by Interstate 25, but all three of the pro venues are within about two miles of each other.
-The area where Sports Authority Field is located is also where the old Mile High Stadium and McNichols Sports Arena once stood.
+Empower Field at Mile High is on the fringe of downtown, separated from the rest of it by Interstate 25, but all three of the pro venues are within about two miles of each other.
+The area where Empower Field is located is also where the old Mile High Stadium and McNichols Sports Arena once stood.

 The opening of Coors Field in 1995 helped LoDo, or Lower Downtown, become Denver’s hottest district for residents, tourists and nightlife.
 Really, all three venues are accessible from anywhere in downtown Denver (more on that later).

 The only exception to the downtown rule is Dick’s Sporting Goods Park, home of the Colorado Rapids of MLS.
 It’s in Commerce City, some 10 miles east of downtown near the site of the old Stapleton Airport.

 • Coors Field: Home of the Rockies.
 Located at 20th and Blake streets in LoDo.

 • Dick’s Sporting Goods Park: Home of the Rapids.
 Located at 6000 Victory Way in Commerce City.